 Take a closer look at the dental health of California's children in the Consequences of Untreated Dental Disease in Children put together by CDA and the California Society of Pediatric Dentistry.

 Interested in working in a community clinic?
 Find a job or post your resume on the California Primary Care Association’s clinic career job center.

 Click here for CDA's listing of dental clinics in California.
-In addition, UOP has compiled a list of dental clinics in California.

 A comprehensive safety net dental clinic manual, covering everything from planning, to staffing, to clinic operations and quality improvement is available from the National Maternal and Child Oral Health Resource Center.